 If the kitchen is the heart of the home, the pantry is the soul!
 No matter how large or small your pantry is, be it a single cabinet, a shelving unit, or a walk-in space, it is essential to your daily cooking routine.

 Unfortunately, that means a messy pantry can make meal prep or even snack time far more stressful than it has to be.
 Luckily, with a free afternoon and a few simple steps, you can make your pantry functional once more.

-Check out these seven tips on how to organize your pantry to maximize your storage space and minimize stress in the kitchen!
+Check out these seven tips on how to organize a kitchen pantry to maximize your storage space and minimize stress in the kitchen!

 1. Remove Everything From Your Pantry